MiladSoleymani/vibration_noise_detection/README.md

 # vibration_noise_detection

-This repository contains the implementation of a structure for detecting differences between two images or videos (detecting damages on car bodies before and after rent)
+The objective of this project is to differentiate between healthy and unhealthy compressors by analyzing data collected from two accelerometer sensors installed on them.

 ## Data overview